nextstrain/nextstrain.org/docs/api-restful.rst

 also exist, with the expectation that the unversioned media types will always be an alias for their latest versions.

-Resource revisions may also be supported via other mechanisms in the future.
+Revisions for some datasets and narratives resources are implicitly versioned via date-based snapshots.
+Versions are specified in the URL path.
+See our :doc:`previous analyses <docs:guides/snapshots>` documentation for more information.
+Revisions for datasets and narratives may also be supported via other mechanisms in the future.

 Methods